runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 age 12 - 16 (regardless of birth form).
 They usually manifest shapeshifting abilities shortly before they reach physical maturity.
-All types of Æl'fae tend to adopt many of the mannerisms and behaviors of the animal forms they favor. Æl'fae do not have any spoken language.
+All types of Æl'fae tend to adopt many of the mannerisms and behaviors of the animal forms they favor. Æl'fae do not have a shared spoken language.
 Instead, they communicate using a complex combination of vocalizations and body language similar to that used by the forms they favor (with some modifications for expressing more complex concepts).
 This allows for communication between 'fae who are in animal forms, 'fae in human forms, and direbeasts.
 Different groups of 'fae (with different animal forms) can usually understand each other reasonably well.
-Some of the more civilized 'fae tribes can also speak the common human language of the region, and most High fae can speak a wide range of languages.
+Many 'fae tribes can also speak the common human language of the region, and most High fae can speak a wide range of languages.
 The biological cycles of 'fae (and an other magical shapeshifter) tend to match whatever form they are in (although shapeshifting while in heat will generally retain such a state).
 Note that shapeshifting while